 Distributing was simple – I’d use Royal Mail.
 If I had my own stock, I could sign copies for those who wanted one, and I could include “book swag” like concept art and maps.

 Creating was also simple.
-I vetted various a load of printers based in the UK, mostly those who specialised in helping indie authors.
+I vetted various printers based in the UK, mostly those who specialised in helping indie authors.
 After receiving a fab sample, I settled on Clays.
 They were able to provide the paper, size, and detail I wanted – including super awesome little touches like embossing.

 They provided easy to follow guides to format the pages (I admit, the graphic designer at my work gave me a hand), but otherwise I did everything myself.
 My book cover designer (Book Beaver) also edited the cover to their specifications, so with only a couple of little hiccups, my order was accepted.

 Selling your book.
 This was the hard part, and certainly where research (or lack of) came into play.

 I assumed I’d sell my paperbacks through Amazon, too.
 Mostly so if someone clicks on the link, they have eBook and paperback there.
 Plus, Amazon reviews are all in the same place, and I’m linked as the Author to both formats.

 I purchased a batch of 10 ISBNs from Nielsen, and used their Title Editor to update the book info.
 Online retailers like Waterstones pulled this data from Nielsen so the paperback appeared on their website (still can’t believe it’s on their website!!)

 Not so with Amazon.
 You have to create an Amazon Advantage account to link yourself as a vendor for the book.
 You add in the price and availability information to your product once accepted, and you’d think that’d be it!

 Of course selling your book is not that simple.